yunbaechae/bayesian-posterior-reporting-visualization-hurricane-data-r/README.md

   (Original .Rmd source file is no longer available, but the PDF preserves all code, posteriors, plots, and explanations.)

 ## Files
-- [Assignment2.pdf](Assignment2.pdf) → Full report with Bayesian models, posteriors, visualizations, and conclusions
+- [Yunbae_Chae_42809037.pdf](Yunbae_Chae_42809037.pdf) → Full assignment submission with Bayesian models, posteriors, plots, and conclusions

 ## Date
 2023